-In this article, you’ll dip your toe into the best practices in mobile app design in 2020 and learn how they can boost sales and retain users.
+In this article, you’ll dip your toe into the best mobile design practices of 2021 and learn how they can boost sales and retain users.

 Nowadays, everyone is overwhelmed with a constant flow of information, so it’s become much harder to create attention-grabbing products.
 Moreover, your product may be valuable, but if it’s difficult to use, nobody will waste time on finding out how to do it.

 Simple, human-centered design is the key to long-lasting client relationships.
 Not so long, having an attractive and unique product design was enough.
 But things have changed.
-The human-centred approach has completely replaced system-centered one to become the main trend in 2020.
+The human-centered approach has completely replaced the system-centered one to become the main trend currently.

 Modern design should reflect the latest tech innovations, so let’s dive deeper into the main technological advances that are gradually changing our lives.